 - To assess your suitability for the role you have applied for or other roles for which you may be suitable.

-- We need to process data prior to entering into a contract with you.
+- To enter into a contract with you.

-- We need to process data to ensure we are complying with our legal obligations.
+- To ensure we are complying with our legal obligations.
 For example, to check a successful applicant’s eligibility to work in the UK.
 For some roles, we are obliged to seek information about criminal convictions and offences.

-- We may process information about whether or not applicants are disabled to make reasonable adjustments for candidates who have a disability.
+- To make reasonable adjustments for candidates who have a disability.

 - For equal opportunities monitoring purposes, we may process other special categories of data, such as information about ethnic origin, sexual orientation, disability or religion.